amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 )
 ```

 **NB:** it is not recommended to use ternary operators or JavaScript conditional operators to write nested templates.
-This kind of expressions will not be optimized in production execution environment.
+This kind of expressions will not be optimized in production runtime environment.

 <a name="runmode"></a>
-## Template execution environment
+## Template runtime environment

-BEMHTML template engine can work in two different modes, depending on the **execution environment settings**.
-The engine itself supports two execution environments:
+BEMHTML template engine can work in two different modes, depending on the **runtime environment settings**.
+The engine itself supports two runtime environments:

 * development environment (dev-environment);
 * production environment.

 The main difference is that in a production environment a template XJST translation takes place, and it gives optimized JavaScript as a result.
 It increases project build time because of templates compilation, but makes it work faster at runtime.

-Execution environment is chosen by a template engine depending on a `process.env.BEMHTML_ENV` environment variable value.
+Runtime environment is chosen by a template engine depending on a `process.env.BEMHTML_ENV` environment variable value.
 When the value is `development` it uses a development environment, and a production environment in all other cases.

-The choice of an environment affect a template execution flow, be it a simplified syntax or a JS syntax implementation.
+The choice of a runtime environment affects a template applying flow, be it a simplified syntax or a JS syntax implementation.

 <a name="run"></a>